nailsframework/nailsjs/README.md

 NailsJS / Nailsframework has no dependencies.

 You may clone the Nails Project direct into your Project or use a CDN.
-Insert follwing code into your HTML head.
+Insert following code into your HTML head.
 ```
  <script src="nails/directiveDefinitions.js"></script>
   <script src="nails/state.js"></script>